 Sylvia is thrilled to be part of the Steering Committee and has a special interest in age-friendly collaboration and jumpstarting the discussion to expand age-friendly community planning to all of New Hampshire.
 In addition to being on the Steering Committee, Sylvia also belongs to the Transportation NHAHA work group.

-Sylvia does not just extend her efforts and influence to the senior community, but also to the children’s community, and has even written and illustrated her own children’s picture book titled The First Zebra, which she hopes to publish in the future.
+Sylvia does not just extend her efforts and influence on the senior community, but also to the children’s community, and has even written and illustrated her own children’s picture book titled The First Zebra, which she hopes to publish in the future.